 Text superimposed on video content is everywhere: YouTube even offers to caption videos by transcribing the audio to text and write it synchronously over the video.
 Most video sources (including DVDs) have an option to show subtitles any one of a number of languages.
 You can find the distinction between subtitles and closed captioning here.
 Closed captions are optional – you can view them or not, whereas subtitles are part of the video.

 If text over video is so common, why is it difficult to do?
-The short answer is that videos contain much more information than images and placing text in a video requires re-creation of all the content, which requires much more computation than re-creating a single image.
+The short answer is that videos contain much more information than images.
+Placing text in a video requires re-creation of all the content.
+This requires much more computation than re-creating a single image.
 However, showing a caption only requires storing the text, the time it is to be shown and the location on the screen.
-This information can be easily encoded in a file and rendered by the video player software and this is how most text on video is displayed.
+This information can be easily encoded in a file and rendered by the video player software.
+This is how most text on video is displayed.
 One problem is that different video players use different file formats for the data.
 Another is that the file is separate from the video file.
 If you download a video that has been auto-captioned from YouTube using a 3rd party application any auto-captions will not be included.

 Videos copied from analog media such as Hi 8 or VHS cassette tapes may have similar padding added.
 The caption can then be written on the uniform colour bar or on top of the video, either using a web-based service such as Kapwing Subtitler or a desktop video editor such as Photos for Windows 10.
 Photos does not offer the flexibility of caption font, colour, and position selection offered by Kapwing Subtitler, but it is simple to use and available as part of Windows 10.
-Using a desktop application is likely to be much slower than using a cloud-based facility, which can apply more computing resources than are available on the average domestic computer to the task of reading video frames, adding text and re-encoding the video.
+Using a desktop application is likely to be much slower than using a cloud-based facility.
+These can apply more computing resources than are available on the average domestic computer to the task of reading video frames, adding text and re-encoding the video.